 — Today is Saturday and I have plenty of time to work on my side business but I’ve been working hard lately and I fear burning out.
 I’ll just skip work today to prevent an imminent burnout.

-Debunk: Did you conduct profound research on what actually burnout is, the symptoms of an imminent burnout and the ways to prevent burnout from happening?
+Debunk: Did you conduct profound research on what actually burnout is, the symptoms of imminent burnout, and the ways to prevent burnout from happening?
 You didn’t.
 So it’s just a clever excuse to not do your work.
 Nice try, brain, come up with better excuses next time.

 The only potentially valid excuses are health and family emergencies.
 All other excuses can be debunked.

 Before we move on to the next item, here’s a summary of how the excuse exhaustion method works:

-When you find your brain fabricating excuses to not do what you have to do, write those excuses down and debunk them one by one until you exhaust all of them and you have no other option than doing your work.
+When you find your brain fabricating excuses to not do what you have to do, write those excuses down and debunk them one by one until you exhaust all of them and you have no other option than to do your work.

 Since you’ll find that most of the time the same excuses come up, again and again, there will come a time when you’ll have preemptively exhausted most of your excuses which will make it easier for you to start doing your work.

 3. Dopamine Fasting

 I’ve written extensively on Dopamine Fasting both in my book How to Be a Superior Man and on this site.
 Since one of the most important benefits of Dopamine Fasting is getting things done, I’ll briefly talk about why it’s instrumental in overcoming laziness.

 Dopamine is the hormone and neurotransmitter responsible for feelings of reward, pleasure, and motivation.